-Quick Change Review: The Colour Purple - At Home
+Quick Change Review: The Color Purple - At Home

 ★★★★★ “Hey sister, what you gonna do?”

-The soft opening line of The Colour Purple always pulls my mouth upwards into a gooey smile, at the sight of the show’s beautiful sisters; Nettie and Celie.
+The soft opening line of The Color Purple always pulls my mouth upwards into a gooey smile, at the sight of the show’s beautiful sisters; Nettie and Celie.

-Since our first viewing of The Colour Purple in 2019, the line has become interwoven into daily conversations between my sister and me.
-Now, having been mostly separated for the best part of the year, a solo viewing of The Colour Purple is bittersweet.
+Since our first viewing of The Color Purple in 2019, the line has become interwoven into daily conversations between my sister and me.
+Now, having been mostly separated for the best part of the year, a solo viewing of The Color Purple is bittersweet.

 The story, based on Alice Walker’s novel of the same name, centres around Celie.
 Over a span of 30 years, we see her abused and raped by her stepfather, having her children ripped from her and sentenced to a torturous relationship with Mister, who erases Celie's beloved sister, Nettie, from her narrative.
 With the help of powerful women around her, Celie finds the strength to escape and becomes a fine businesswoman, before reuniting with Nettie, who was caught as a missionary in Africa and carries her family in tow.

 Exploring race, religion, sexuality and power dynamics in early 20th century southern America, the resonance of the production today is still striking.
 A seemingly simple message at the core – you are worthy of kindness and respect.